Skip to Content

 I am now working for Coca Cola Amatil as a Load Scheduling Specialist.
 I am in a team of three, which provides the link between sales, the warehouse and delivery.
 The role involves organising different types of orders from all over New Zealand onto different trucks using computer programs to optimise the weights and pallet sizes.
 I am enjoying working for Coca Cola and they provide a lot of opportunities.
 I am always learning new things in my role and meeting different teams from around New Zealand.

 Dr Gaven Martin is a director of the New Zealand Institute for Advanced Study and a sought-after lecturer and researcher at top international universities including Yale, Berkeley, Princeton and the Swedish Royal Academy.
 His work is widely recognised by the scientific community: he was awarded the Royal Society of New Zealand’s Hector Medal, and is a Fellow of the Royal Society New Zealand.
-He has many professional affiliations including the Australian and American mathematical societies and he is president of the New Zealand Mathematics Society.
+He has many professional affiliations including the Australian and American mathematical societies and he is a past president of the New Zealand Mathematics Society.
 He is also managing editor of the New Zealand Journal of Mathematics.

 His research interests focus on non-linear analysis, elliptic partial differential equations, Beltrami systems and geometric function theory, particularly as it interacts with conformal geometry, quasiconformal mappings and their generalisations.
 He is also interested in applications in non-linear elasticity and materials science and low dimensional topology and geometry, particularly hyperbolic geometry, discrete groups and their associated universal constants, such as minimal co-volume, and relations between arithmetic and geometry.

 Page authorised by Director, Student Administration